futofuji/trainingGA/README.md

 trainingGA
 ==========

-training of the Global Arrays Toolkit
+These sources are for the training of the Global Arrays Toolkit